Slasher movies make up one of the biggest subgenres in horror, with origins rooted in Italian giallo films of the 1960s and 1970s.

 7. The Texas Chain Saw Massacre (1974)

 The Texas Chain Saw Massacre features an unfortunate group of friends who run out of gas in the middle of nowhere.
+The resulting tale makes for one of the scariest slasher movies ever made.

 What made Tobe Hooper's grisly horror so controversial is also what got it banned in several countries: the only people around are Leatherface (who wears a mask out of human skin) and his cannibalistic family.